-- Understand the mechanism for recording, classifying and summarizing business transactions. - Understand the use & Preparation of Balance Sheet & Income Statement and how amounts that appears in these statements are changed to reflect events that affect an organization's resources. - Develop competency in using various tools & techniques for financial statement analysis and its useful interpretation. - Use Cost-volume-profit analysis to determine break-even point, the safety margin and potential profit in a given situation. - Acquaint with various costs that influences management decision making.
+- Understand the mechanism for recording, classifying and summarizing business transactions. - Understand the use & Preparation of Balance Sheet & Income Statement and how amounts that appears in these statements are changed to reflect events that affect an organization's resources. - Develop competency in using various tools & techniques for financial statement analysis and its useful interpretation. - Understand the Accounting software's in practice like Tally & Busy.